CV

 SOLO EXHIBITIONS

-2023 Chinese American Museum, Chicago, What Color Am I?, curated by Larry Lee
+2023: Chinese American Museum, Chicago, IL, What Color Am I?, curated by Larry Lee

-2022 Evanston Art Center, Evanston, Kitchen Table Stories
+2022: Evanston Art Center, Evanston, IL, Kitchen Table Stories

-2022 Bridgeport Art Center, Chicago, 10th Annual Bridgeport Art Center’s Art Competition
+2022: Bridgeport Art Center, Chicago, IL, 10th Annual Bridgeport Art Center’s Art Competition

-2021 Hyde Park Art Center, Chicago, The Bridge Program Continuous Span
+2021: Hyde Park Art Center, Chicago, IL, The Bridge Program Continuous Span

-2017 Defibrillator Gallery, Chicago, Especially Now, “Advanced Fiber Exhibition”
+2017: Defibrillator Gallery, Chicago, IL, Especially Now, “Advanced Fiber Exhibition”

-2017 Logan Bar and Grill, Chicago, Building an Identity
+2017: Logan Bar and Grill, Chicago, IL, Building an Identity

-2016 Fairbanks Morse Building, Chicago, Vans “Off the Wall” Shoe Design Showcase
+2016: Fairbanks Morse Building, Chicago, IL, Vans “Off the Wall” Shoe Design Showcase

 PUBLIC EVENTS